InfluxTechnology/influx-yocto-base/README.md

 Steps 1 and 3 are identical as above, step 2 need be this:

 `repo init -u https://github.com/InfluxTechnology/influx-yocto-base -b influx-6.6.23 -m mender.xml`

+Available also version with single partition, that can not update full image, just only single files/folders.

+`repo init -u https://github.com/InfluxTechnology/influx-yocto-base -b influx-6.6.23 -m single.xml`